-North Korea launches unidentified projectile: South Korea's Joint Chiefs of Staff
+North Korea launches projectile presumed to be short-range missile, South Korea says

 'Powerful offensive means'

-In his speech, Ambassador Kim accused the US of "antagonizing" his country with military exercises in the region, saying that Pyongyang would be "prepared to respond willingly at any time" to friendly overtures from Washington.
+In his speech, Ambassador Kim accused the US of "antagonizing" his country with military exercises in the region, saying Pyongyang would be "prepared to respond willingly at any time" to friendly overtures from Washington.

 In the meantime, he said, "as the whole world knows and as the US is so much concerned, powerful offensive means are, of course, included in our war deterrent."